 Critical illness insurance can be combined with life insurance so that the insurance provides a payout on either illness or death.
 You can also buy it as a standalone insurance policy.
 It pays out if you are diagnosed with any of the illnesses listed within the terms of the insurance.

 You can use your payout in any way that you need.
 Often people use the money to pay for adaptations to their home, vehicle or lifestyle that may be required after suffering a heart attack.
 Others may choose to use the money to reduce debts including a mortgage or just bridge a gap in earnings caused by time off work while they recover.

-To find out more about critical illness insurance read our article, "Critical illness insurance - what is it and is it worth having?"
+To find out more about critical illness insurance and source the insurance experts that can help you read our article, "Critical illness insurance - what is it and is it worth having?"

 Returning to work after heart attack and stents

 Taking time off work after a heart attack and any associated treatment is common.
 The length of time that you will need to take will depend on your recovery and on the type of work that you normally do.

 Although your health will be the foremost thing in your mind, you may also need to consider the impact on your earnings.

 You'll need to check your employment contract for details of sick pay through your employer.
 This will vary as some employers will only pay statutory sick pay while others may continue with full pay while you recover.